Swift-sol/Cafe-Online-Store/README.md

 - `Place to advertise what a company value`

-- `Responsive and embended video link from Youtube`
+- `Responsive and embed video link from Youtube`
 <br>

 Dropdown menu bar  <br>